 Effective reporting should provide data on the number of students completing individual lessons, how teachers are leveraging the tools they’ve been provided, and what level of customization has been implemented.
 The greater insights you have about usage, the more effectively you can expand on it.

-In 2020, most school districts benefited from the ESSER grant fund as part of the CARES act to support their remote learning efforts.
+In 2020, most school districts benefited from CARES act funding to support the expansion of their remote learning.
 But that money is a one-time influx of resources that won’t help offset the long-term cost of most software.
-Too many districts are relying on short-term patches that are not living up to expectations and that will come with a hefty price tag next year.
+Too many districts rely on short-term patches that are not living up to expectations, which will come with a hefty price tag next year.
 That kind of turnover can be frustrating for administrators and disruptive for teachers.

 With the prospect of having to carve out space in the budget for software in 2022 and beyond, many districts are unsure how to proceed, and are unwilling to fully commit to any single toolset.
 This is why Boardworks has always offered a single upfront payment for our interactive library of curriculum-aligned K-12 activities.
 By giving ownership of the software and peace of mind that it will be available beyond the next budget, school administrators and teachers alike are more comfortable investing time in the platform.